 Do your gums bleed when you brush and floss?
-Did you know that bleeding gums may be a sign of gingivitis, the first stage of gum disease?
-Bleeding, as well as redness and swelling are classic symptoms.
-If left untreated, gingivitis can progress into the later stages of gum disease.
+Did you know that bleeding gums may indicate the first stage of gum disease?
+Bleeding, as well as redness and swelling, are classic symptoms.
+If left untreated, gum problems can progress into the later stages of gum disease.
 Noticing these warning signs is not a reason to worry, but rather an indication that it is time to take control of your dental health.

-If not removed by regular care, plaque builds up on your teeth, which produces toxins that can irritate your gums and lead to the symptoms of gingivitis.
+If not removed by regular care, plaque builds up on your teeth, which produces toxins that can irritate your gums and lead to symptoms of gum problems.
 Look out for gums that bleed during brushing, as well as inflammation and tenderness.
-Bad breath, especially if you experience it regularly, can be another indicator.
-Teeth that appear elongated due to a receding gumline is another common sign of gingivitis and the later stages of gum disease.
-Talk to your dentist or dental hygienist about your gum health if you notice any of these signs.
+Bad breath can be another indicator, especially when experienced regularly.
+Teeth that appear elongated due to a receding gumline is another common sign of gum problems and the later stages of gum disease.
+Talk to your dentist or oral hygienist about your gum health if you notice any of these signs.

 What to Do for Healthy Gums

 If you notice regular bleeding, talk to a dental professional about an oral care program that is right for you.
 The early stages of gum disease are treatable and preventable.
 Start with good brushing and flossing habits.
 Schedule regular check-ups with your dentist to have any plaque or tartar removed from your teeth.
 Also, eat a nutritious diet to support your bone and gum tissue.
 These are all important steps for keeping your mouth healthy.